· · · ·

 Adding Pasta and Chicken to the Dish

-To finish, add in the cooked chicken and pasta, lightly tossing to coat.
+To finish, add in the cooked chicken and pasta, lightly tossing until coated by the sauce.
+If desired garnish the top with chopped green onion.

 Serving Chicken Low Mein

-This recipe will serve 4-6 people.
+This Easy Chicken Lo Mein recipe will serve 4-6 people.
 Serve with a fresh green salad, or with Egg Drop Soup and Egg Rolls.
 I think this recipe is even better the second day it’s served, so if you want, feel free to make this ahead of time and heat up on the second day for serving.
 Or enjoy as leftovers!

 Recommended Wine: Sterling Sauvignon Blanc